-To receive your payment you will need a bank account first.
+To receive your salary you will need a bank account.
 In Denmark everyone has the right to open a basic bank account, however you need a CPR number first.

 How to open a bank account

-Remember to bring your CPR number, passport and employment contract or documents for educational programme, if you are a student.
+Remember to bring your yellow health insurance card (in Danish: 'sundhedskort'), or your CPR number if you haven't received the health insurance card yet, valid passport, and employment contract (or documents for educational program if you are a student).